 Written by: Greg Ellifritz

-As of today, every state except Illinois has some type of provision to allow citizens obtain a permit to carry a concealed handgun while engaged in lawful activity.
+As of today, every state in the USA has some type of provision to allow citizens obtain a permit to carry a concealed handgun while engaged in lawful activity.
 In some states, that permit is easy to get.
 In others (like California or Hawaii) it is almost impossible unless you are politically connected.